colehaus/colex/content/posts/exemplars-curse-singapore/main.md

 ## Abstracted

 Summarizing, the exemplar's curse occurs when you're selecting an exemplar from a set of outcomes which resulted from both stochastic and deterministic factors.
 If many outcomes have [similarly compelling deterministic factors]{.noted}[^similar], the chosen winner is probably unusually lucky.
-Reversion to the mean then suggests that the chosen winner will disappoint when the deterministic factors are replicated.
+[Regression to the mean](https://en.wikipedia.org/wiki/Regression_toward_the_mean) then suggests that the chosen winner will disappoint when the deterministic factors are replicated.

 ## Optimizer's curse